HaohuaFeng/CSE676_project/readme.md

 # 5. Metrics and Experimental Results:
 The experimental results and metrics are already elaborated in the "2.
 Model Description" section.
 You can also check the `code/comparison` folder for more experimental results.

-When we apply our model to real world,
+When we apply our model to the real world,
-## todo: show your predicted results
+#### todo: show camera predicted results

 # 6. Contributions and GitHub: